Alabama vs San Diego State Players to Watch - Sweet 16

 - Location: Louisville, Kentucky

-Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!
+Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!

 Alabama's Last Game